django/django/docs/deploying.rst

 There are also alternative `ASGI <http://asgi.readthedocs.io>`_ servers that you can use for serving Channels.

-To some degree ASGI web servers should be interchangable, they should all have the same basic functionality in terms of serving HTTP and WebSocket requests.
+To some degree ASGI web servers should be interchangeable, they should all have the same basic functionality in terms of serving HTTP and WebSocket requests.

 Aspects where servers may differ are in their configuration and defaults,